 The True Vision Award is the only award given by the festival.
 With the True Vision Award, we celebrate a director’s (or directing team’s) dedication to the advancement of nonfiction filmmaking.
-Each year, the award is cast in bronze by mid-Missouri sculptor Larry Young.
+This year’s award will be created by local artist Michael Marcum.

 THE TRUE VISION AWARD IS SPONSORED BY DR. TIMOTHY McGARITY OF RESTORATION EYE CARE